"I became depressed after my child died": Throwback video of Ada Ameh surfaces

-Throwback Video of Ada Ameh Talking About Depression After Losing Daughter, 6 Siblings, and Father Surfaces
+Throwback Video of Ada Ameh Talking About Depression After Losing Her Daughter, 6 Siblings and Father Surfaces

-- The popular movie star had earlier taken to social media to cry out over her mental health and issue she is battling
+- The popular movie star had earlier taken to social media to cry out over her mental health and the issues she is battling

-- A video of the late Ameh in an interview talking about losing her family members ad how her world crumbled has resurfaced
+- A video of the late Ameh in an interview talking about losing her family members and how her world crumbled has resurfaced

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!